tagohd/mono/Concepts/Magic/Magic.md

 Furthermore, magic is kind of a last resort.
 Again, because of how dangerous it can be, even the most skilled users try to limit how often they use it.

 Maybe there are some in-game consequences, too.
 You've played OneShot, right?
 Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
 (Probably nothing that would soft-lock you unless you're *really* overusing it.)
 But it starts out subtle—most players might not even notice it—then ramps up the more you use it.

+	Lun: Hmmm, the way I thought of it magic is pretty much completely safe to use if you know what you're doing (and don't intentionally go horse crazy with it).
+I do like the idea of the world getting corrupted though, OneShot good game.
+Maybe that could be an effect of free Mana instead (in addition to the immediate random effects it has)?

+[Sudo]: Okay, maybe it's not a "last resort" then.
+But maybe it's more like Warp in Star Trek.
+They could all be going Warp 9 if they wanted to (and if their warp engines were capable of it), but they collectively agreed to not go over Warp 5(?) because it turned out it was literally tearing apart the universe or something like that.
+(It's TNG S7E9, if you're interested.
+And then they kinda just forgot about it in later episodes lol.) #Cite/TV/Star-Trek-TNG [tvRefType: Star Trek TNG/General]
+[Sudo]: On second thought, maybe not.
+But even if it's not a last resort, it might not be a first resort either.
+Perhaps there just aren't that many practical spells.
+Or using magic is kind of a pain in the ass.
+Or a pain in the SOUL?
+(Haha, there's an idea: maybe some people don't like magic because they think it's like the SOUL-equivalent of smoking cigarettes.
+It's not actually, but that doesn't stop people from believing it.)

+%%
+sudoMajor:: Perhaps there's some sort of in-universe disincentive to using magic?
+Beyond the risk of universal destruction, that is.
+Like, it's kinda hard or it's not that useful most of the time?
+#majorChange #unseenByLun
+%%

 Probably wouldn't be as fourth-wall-breaking as OneShot, but it could still be a little meta.
 Maybe characters don't comment on it at first, so you think it really was just a glitch, but as it progresses, they'll be like, "Hey, this has been going for a while, hasn't it?
 I just didn't say anything at first because I thought my eyes were playing tricks on me," revealing that it's been diegetic the whole time.